wziard/minetestmapper/README.rst

 geometry:
     Limit area to specific geometry (*x:z+w+h* where x and z specify the lower left corner), e.g. ``--geometry -800:-800+1600+1600``

+tilesize:
+    Don't output one big image, but output tiles of the specified size, e.g. "--tilesize 128x128".
+The sizes will be rounded to a multiple of 16.
+The filenames will be created in the form <x>_<y>_<filename>, where <x> and <y>
+    are the tile numbers and <filename> is the name specified with -o.
+Skip empty tiles by also specifying --noemptyimage.

 zoom:
     Apply zoom to drawn nodes by enlarging them to n*n squares, e.g. ``--zoom 4``